engine-programming/engine-programming.github.io/content/_index.md

 ## Basics

 The [*Performance-Aware Programming* Series](https://www.computerenhance.com/p/welcome-to-the-performance-aware) by Casey Muratori teaches everything that you really need to know well.
+The course materials are currently in production, with a weekly release schedule.

 For a book, [*Computer Systems: A Programmer's Perspective*](http://csapp.cs.cmu.edu/) by Randal E. Bryant and David R. O'Hallaron.
 It has a slightly broader scope, introducing topics in operating systems, networking, and systems programming on Linux.
 Most engine programming is done on Windows, but the concepts covered in the book are fundamental enough to carry over.
 However, it does requires Linux for doing the labs.

 [*Algorithms for Modern Hardware*](https://en.algorithmica.org/hpc/) by Sergey Slotin is not finished, so it currently doesn't cover as many topics with the same depth, but can be useful nontheless.

+Miscellaneous useful links:
-Online reference for intrinsics: [Intel Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).
+* Online reference for intrinsics: [Intel Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).

-Online tool to see the floating point representation of a number: [Float Exposed](https://float.exposed/).
+* Online tool to see the floating point representation of a number: [Float Exposed](https://float.exposed/).

-## Advanced

-Knowing the basics well is enough as a beginning generalist engine programmer.
-But if you want to specialize in optimization, *Computer Architecture: A Quantitative Approach* by John L. Hennessy and David A. Patterson gives a lot more details about the way hardware works.

 ## Assembly